 Designing for Fish Forage

-Here at Shepherd we focus on three things…we provide lots of structure, with dozens of BioHavens, many of which are experimental designs and some of which do provide unique habitat and forage opportunities.
+Here at Shepherd we focus on three things: We provide lots of structure, with dozens of BioHavens, many of which are experimental designs and some of which do provide unique habitat and forage opportunities.
 Our BioHaven floating streambeds exemplify this.
-Consider that a study run at Mississippi State University measured a 19% increase in fish biomass associated with a pond that held a floating streambed, as compared a standard pond.
+Consider this study run at Mississippi State University.
+They measured a 19% increase in fish biomass associated with a pond that held a floating streambed, as compared a standard pond.
 In that case, both ponds were being fed, but the one with the BioHaven streambed saw a nearly 20% bump (see our research section for the Mississippi University study).
 Here on Fish Fry, we have two streambeds in operation continuously, and they are far bigger than the one in the MSU test.

-Beyond strategic BioHaven structure when we converted Fish Fry from a seasonal pond to a perennial lake, we incorporated dozens of structural changes.
+Beyond strategic BioHaven structure, when we converted Fish Fry from a seasonal pond to a perennial lake, we incorporated dozens of structural changes.
 The lake bottom is varied, and designed so as to maximize for circulation.
-An example…we screened nearly 11,000 tons of cobble, and positioned it in layers in locations across the pond that experience the greatest fetch … wind.
+For example, we screened nearly 11,000 tons of cobble, and positioned it in layers in locations across the pond that experience the greatest fetch … wind.
 This means that water and the suspended solids in it, and to some extent dissolved solids too, are being moved across the cobble whenever the wind blows.
 No utility bill!

-4. Maximal exposure to “edge.”
-This achieves two things…it designs for biodiversity, as edge habitat is where biodiversity is greatest.
+- Maximal exposure to “edge.”
+This achieves two things: it designs for biodiversity, as edge habitat is where biodiversity is greatest.
 It also provides lots of accessible harvest opportunities.
 In other words, lots of shoreline access to great fishing sites.